Overview

 All applicants must have a minimum of three months of U.S. or Canadian direct patient care activity.
 Non-clinical graduate work in the U.S. or Canada does not meet the requirement.
 For U.S. and Canadian medical students, clinical rotations during medical or dental school will meet this requirement.
 Externships of direct patient care will meet the three-month requirement, however observerships and research fellowships do not qualify.
 Please note that observerships and externships are not available in the VCU Department of Radiology.

-For more information related to the complete resident eligibility and selection policies, please visit Graduate Medical Education Applicant Resources for residents and fellows.
+For more information about resident eligibility and selection policies, please visit Graduate Medical Education Applicant Resources.

 Residency Education Program Directors